troytoy/Advance_Research_Project/README.md

 ### 1. Main Notebook
 - **`final_project.ipynb`**:
   - The core Jupyter Notebook that consolidates the entire workflow.
-  - It demonstrates the step-by-step process: Loading Data -> Optimization (GA) -> Feature Engineering -> Signal Filtering (ML/DL).
+  - It demonstrates the step-by-step process: Loading Data -> Optimization (GA) -> Feature Engineering -> Signal Filtering (ML/DL) -> Comparative Backtest & Visualization.
   - Use this file for presentation or interactive experimentation.

 ### 2. Core Modules